One-Step Generative Channel Estimation via Average Velocity Field: Simulation results

 \subsection{Simulation Results}

 Fig. \ref{fig:AVF} evaluates the NMSE performance of different methods.
 It is evident that the AVF method with 1-NFE outperforms all estimators across the entire SNR region.
-Comparing to the diffusion method, the AVF method achieves up to 2.65 dB lower NMSE at an SNR of 30 dB.
-Notably, the performance gap between our method and the diffusion baseline widens as the SNR increases, indicating that our method more effectively leverages higher signal quality for enhanced estimation accuracy.
+Compared to the diffusion method, the proposed AVF method consistently achieves an NMSE improvement of over 1 dB across the entire tested SNR range, with the gain reaching 2.65 dB at an SNR of 30 dB.
+Notably, this performance gap widens as the SNR increases, indicating that our method more effectively leverages higher signal quality for enhanced estimation accuracy.
 We also evaluate the GMM estimator with an optimal configuration from \cite{fesl2022channel}.
 It is obvious that while the GMM estimator achieves good performance at an SNR of -10 dB, its performance degrades significantly as the SNR becomes larger.
 Furthermore, the AVF spatial counterpart achieves relatively low accuracy, showing the superiority of transforming the channel into angular domain, which suggests that exploiting sparsity of the channel in the angular domain is highly beneficial.